Transformation Driven Visual Reasoning: Experiments

-\textbf{Decoder.} The decoder is used to output a feasible transformation sequence from extracted image features.
-We adopt a uniform GRU~\cite{cho2014learning} network for all six encoders, which is commonly used in sequence generation.
-As shown in Figure \ref{fig:network}, the major difference between our GRU network and an ordinary one lies in the additional classifier.
-The classifier accepts attributes of the initial objects and the current hidden state from the GRU cell, and then outputs object and value for the atomic transformation of the current step.
-In detail, an object vector is first computed from the hidden state.
-Then the object of the current atomic transformation is obtained by matching the object vector with the initial objects using cosine similarity.
-Finally, the most similar object vector from initial objects and the hidden state are used to predict the value of the current atomic transformation.
+\textbf{Decoder.} The decoder is used to output a feasible transformation sequence from the extracted image features.
+All six encoders share the same modified GRU~\cite{cho2014learning} network, which is a commonly used technique for sequence generation.
+As shown in Figure \ref{fig:network}, the major difference between our GRU network and a standard one lies in the additional classifiers.
+A classifier unit accepts attributes of the initial objects and the current hidden state from the GRU cell, and then outputs the object and value of the current step.
+In detail, at a certain step, an object vector is first computed from the hidden state.
+Then the object number is obtained by matching the object vector with the initial objects using cosine similarity.
+Finally, the most similar object vector from initial objects and the hidden state are used to predict the value.
 In TRANCE, attributes are implied by values, for example, blue indicates that the attribute is color, so that the output of a classifier does not explicitly include an attribute.

-Since all these models share the same decoder, we will denote these models by their encoders' names hereafter.
+Since all these models share the same decoder, we denote these models by their encoders' names hereafter.

-\textbf{Training.} The loss function of a single sample consists of two cross-entropy losses, i.e.~object loss and value loss, which can be represented as:
+\textbf{Training.} The loss function of a single sample consists of two cross-entropy losses for object and value respectively, which can be represented as:

-where $n$ is the transformation length of the evaluation sample, $t_i^{o}$ and $t_i^{v}$ denote the object and value at the $i$-th step transformation.
+where $n$ is the transformation length of the sample, $t_i^{o}$ and $t_i^{v}$ denote the object and value in the $i$-th step of transformation.
 The training loss is the average of losses over all training examples.
-During training, we use teacher forcing~\cite{teacherforcing} for faster convergence in TranceNet.
-Firstly, we follow the practice in sequence learning such as machine translation, to use the object and value from the given reference transformation as inputs in each step of GRU.
-Additionally, objects from reference transformations are used to predict values in the classifier.
+During training, we use teacher forcing~\cite{teacherforcing} for faster convergence in two parts of TranceNet.
+Firstly, at each step, we follow the practice in sequence learning such as machine translation by using the object and value from the given reference transformation as the inputs of the GRU unit.
+Additionally, in the classifier, objects from reference transformations are used to predict values.